 The opening keynote was given by a motivational speaker.
 It was a mix of magic-business-concert talk, so you can imagine how that went 🙄.
 At the time I didn’t pay much attention, specially given the level of the other talks happening throughout the event.
 However, 10 years later (omg 🤯) that was the talk that stuck with me, because of one simple phrase:

 Don’t try to be the best: there will always be someone better than you.
-Be unique so you are truly irreplaceable.i
+Be unique so you are truly irreplaceable.

-So when a friend asked me, when we were working together: “You were so competitive.
-How can you live surrounded by this people that are all better than us?”, my answer was: “I am not the best.
+So when a friend asked me: “You were so competitive.
+How can you live surrounded by these people that are so much better than us?”, my answer was: “I am not the best.
 I just know where I am unique”.

 It is not always that I come back to this phrase, but when I do, it make me happier with myself and less prone to think I am a fraud.